-But these stats are reliant on having an army of volunteers on the course reporting each and every shot played by every player.
+But these stats rely on having an army of volunteers on the course reporting each shot played by every player.

 The Arccos 360 Tracking System is an ingenious method of bringing this type of data to the average golfer.

-If you whiff, or if you notice that it didn’t record a shot, you’ll need to add that shot on later, which is fairly easy to do.
-This is most common when tapping in a short putt, or if a putt was conceded to you.
+If you whiff or notice that it didn’t record a shot, you’ll need to add that shot on later, which is fairly easy to do.
+This is most common when tapping in a short putt or if a putt was conceded to you.